-Crude steel production decreased 3.9% to 22.6 million for the year ended December 31, 2018 as compared to 23.5 million for the year ended December 31, 2017.
+Crude steel production decreased 3.9% to 22.6 million tonnes for the year ended December 31, 2018 as compared to 23.5 million tonnes for the year ended December 31, 2017.
 Crude steel production declined in particular in the second half of 2018, primarily due to market slowdown and blast furnace reline delay in Mexico.

-Crude steel production increased 5.7% for the year ended December 31, 2017 as compared to the year ended December 31, 2016 driven by improved operational performance.
+Steel shipments decreased 5.1% for the year ended December 31, 2019 as compared to the year ended December 31, 2018 reflecting the decreased production and market demand during the year (including pronounced supply chain destocking).